nstrayer/shinyswipr/README.md

 #shinyswipr

 A simple Shiny module for putting swipe based interfaces into shiny apps.
-Ever felt like shiny wasn't "tinder-y" enough?
+Ever felt like Shiny wasn't "tinder-y" enough?
 Well here you go.

 ---